kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 To follow development or get involved, see the [ongoing thread in the Deep Symmetry Zulip](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger/topic/Opus.20Quad.20Integration).

+> [!TIP]
+> The above link to the Zulip thread is the best place to get the latest findings about the OPUS-QUAD's capabilities with Pro DJ Link.

 ## Special Thanks

 - [DJ Link Ecosystem Analysis by Deep Symmetry](https://djl-analysis.deepsymmetry.org/djl-analysis/packets.html)